-FC Cincinnati is a professional soccer club from Cincinnati, Ohio, that competes in the Eastern Conference of Major League Soccer since 2019.
-Prior to this, the franchise with the same name was a member of the United Soccer League.
-The negotiations between the club owners and MLS officials about bringing a franchise to Cincinnati lasted for almost a year – from the beginning of 2016 up to the middle of December.
+FC Cincinnati is a professional soccer club from Cincinnati, Ohio that competes in the Eastern Conference of Major League Soccer since 2019.
+Before this, the franchise with the same name was a member of the United Soccer League.
+The negotiations between the club owners and MLS officials about bringing a franchise to Cincinnati lasted almost a year – from the beginning of 2016 up to the middle of December.
 On May 29, 2018, MLS announced that local FC would join the league under the name of FC Cincinnati.

 The new franchise belongs to the investment group, which owned the former FC Cincinnati.
 The dissolved club existed for about four years – from August 15, 2015, to November 30, 2018.
 Its majority owner is Carl H. Lindner III, co-CEO of American Financial Group.
 Minor owners, including Chris Lindner (Carl’s son), Mike Mossel (co-founder of Dayton Dutch Lions), Jack Wyant, George Joseph, Steve Hightower, Scott Farmer, Jeff Berding, and David L. Thompson, share the rest of the stocks.

 Initially, the club was named Futbol Club Cincinnati.
-It was the only MLS member to exploit the Spanish-spelled word “football”.
+It was the only MLS member to exploit the Spanish-spelled word “football.”
 On April 16, 2018, the Board of Directors held a special meeting to change “Futbol” to “Fussball” (“ss” similar to German character ß) in legal and formal documents.
-However, it is not used in sporting references to the team or in public discussion.
-Fortunately, rebranding didn’t affect the “FC” acronym and the shortened name “FC Cincy”.
-Actually, renaming to Fussball Club Cincinnati is a tribute to the city’s German heritage.
+However, it is not used in sporting references to the team or public discussion.
+Fortunately, rebranding didn’t affect the “FC” acronym and the shortened name “FC Cincy.”
+Renaming to Fussball Club Cincinnati is a tribute to the city’s German heritage.

 2019 – present